2001 World Series: Arizona Diamondbacks

 Although the Diamondbacks were only one game above .500 by the end of April, Gonzalez had a particularly memorable start to the season, in which he tied the MLB record with 13 home runs during the month of April.
-The Diamondbacks found greater success in May and June, and at one point at a six-game lead in the NL West.
+The Diamondbacks found greater success in May and June, and at one point had a six-game lead in the NL West.
 During this span, the team won nine consecutive games, and Johnson tied the MLB record with 20 strikeouts in a nine-inning game.
 The six game lead did not last long however, and by the end of July, the Diamondbacks were a half game behind the Los Angeles Dodgers in the West.
 A resurgent August pushed the team back into first place, a spot they maintained for the rest of the season.
 By the end of the season, several Diamondbacks players had put up exceptional statistics: Curt Schilling had the most wins of any pitcher in MLB that year with 22, while Johnson nearly broke the single season strikeout record with 372.
 Johnson and Schilling also had the two lowest earned run averages (ERA) in the NL, with 2.49 and 2.98 respectively.
 Gonzalez ended the season with a .325 batting average and 57 home runs, and finished third in voting for the NL Most Valuable Player Award.
 The Diamondbacks were also one of the best defensive teams in MLB that year, second in fewest errors committed, and tied with the Seattle Mariners for the best fielding percentage.

-The Diamondbacks entered the postseason as the #2 seed in the National League, and played the #4 seed St. Louis Cardinals in the NL Division Series.
+The Diamondbacks entered the postseason as the #2 seed in the National League, and played the #4 seed St. Louis Cardinals in the National League Division Series.
 Schilling threw a shutout in Game 1 to give the Diamondbacks an early series lead, but the Cardinals won Game 2 thanks to a two-run home run from Albert Pujols.
 Craig Counsell hit a three-run home run late in Game 3 to give the Diamondbacks a 2–1 series lead, but the Cardinals won Game 4 with strong pitching performances from Bud Smith and their relief pitchers.
 The Diamondbacks clinched the series in Game 5, when Tony Womack hit a game winning single that scored Danny Bautista.
-They then faced the third seeded Atlanta Braves in the NL Championship Series.
+They then faced the third seeded Atlanta Braves in the National League Championship Series.
 Johnson also threw a shutout in Game 1, while the Braves hit three home runs in Game 2 to tie the series at one game apiece.
 Schilling threw a complete game in Game 3, and the Diamondbacks scored 11 runs in a Game 4 victory to take a 3–1 series lead.
 The Diamondbacks clinched the series in Game 5 with another strong performance from Johnson.
 With the win, they became the fastest expansion team to reach the World Series, in just their fourth year of play.